CyberAgentAILab/webcolor/README.md

 ```

 The following command calculates Pixel-FCD and contrast violations and takes a
-long time to complete (about three hours with 24 workers in our environment).
+long time to complete (about four hours with 24 workers in our environment).

 ```bash
 MODEL_NAME=CVAE  # {CVAE,NAR,AR,Stats}